 This is quite significant news due to the fact Dandridge voices Marlene in the video game series so will be reprising her role for this television adaptation.
 Will more original cast members be appearing in The Last of Us HBO show?
 Time will tell.

-Deadline also reported two additional casting pieces: Con O'Neill as Bill and Murray Bartlett as Frank.
-The character description explains that they are "two post-pandemic survivalists living alone in their own isolated town."
+Previously, Deadline (opens in new tab) reported the casting of Con O'Neill as Bill and Murray Bartlett as Frank.
+O'Neill, as mentioned above, had to bow out.
 Oh, and Jeffrey Pierce, who voiced Tommy in the games, is playing a new character named Perry.

 The Last of Us HBO show characters